calebgrove/CalebGrove/_posts/2015-03-10-sane-styles.md

 1. Open the style editor.
 2. Click on the **+** button at the bottom-left of the window.
 3. Name your style intelligently.
 Don’t name it something like `red`, for if the project requirements changed and you had to change the color to blue, it could get really confusing.
 A better name would be `sold`, if you were using the example above.
 Don’t use a tag name unless you know what you are doing (see the brain dump below).
 4. Style to taste.
-Remember that it inherits the styling of `p`, so only change the settings that you must.
+Remember that it inherits the styling of `body`, so only change the settings that you must.
 5. Apply it.
 Done!

 ## Closing brain dump